Phrogz/hatshuffler/README.md

 The scientific notation above—`1e5` instead of `100000`—is just so that you can change numbers by orders of magnitude without OCD forcing you to re-align the comments. :)

 ## Picking the Right Values

-The first two parameters are mostly up to you:
+The values for the first two parameters are mostly up to your preference:

 * If `iterations` is too high, you'll have to wait a long time before you can tweak rankings or temperatures.
 * If `iterations` is too low, you'll just have to keep typing `g <enter>` to go again after each run.
 * If `checkinEvery` is too high, you'll (slightly) slow down the algorithm as wastes time keeping you informed.
 * If `checkinEvery` is too low, you'll bite your fingernails dying to find out if things are going well.

-The other two parameters can make or break your experience:
+The other two parameters can heavily affect how quickly you get a really good season generated:

 * If `maxTemp` is too high, the algorithm will keep choosing terrible seasons and spend too little time on good ones.
 * If `maxTemp` is too low, the algorithm will get stuck in local minima.
 Raise the temperature if you get stuck and see if it can walk out.